lucydot/slides/1910_Oba/1910_Oba_group.md

 <!-- .slide: data-background="./background2.png" -->

-#### Inverse Participation Ratio of the iodine interstitial
+#### IPR of the iodine interstitial

 <small>
 <img src="./images/IPR.png"  class="plain" width="800"/>

+* IPR = "Inverse Participation Ratio"
-The phonon mode with the largest contribution from the iodine dimer is a localised mode with an IPR = 21.4 and a frequency of 1.59 THz
+* The phonon mode with the largest contribution from the iodine dimer is a localised mode with an IPR = 21.4 and a frequency of 1.59 THz
+* This frequency is equal to the frequency of the negative interstitial PES (harmonic)

 </small>